 According to various sources, it has been suggested that this resin could likely increase the efficacy of Ayurvedic herbs such as:

-- Sal or Shala (Shorea robusta) which has long been relied upon to kill germs and treat infections, and is regarded as a healing agent among others.
+- Sal or Shala (Shorea robusta) has long been relied upon to kill germs and treat infections and is regarded as a healing agent among others.

-- Charoli nut (Buchanania latifolia) which is mentioned in Ayrvedic texts as a natural way to treat a range of conditions from fevers, skin disorders, UTIs right through to improving voice quality and soothing hoarseness in the throat.
+- Charoli nut (Buchanania latifolia) is mentioned in Ayurvedic texts as a natural way to treat a range of conditions from fevers, skin disorders, and UTIs to improving voice quality and soothing voice hoarseness in the throat.

-- Sweet acacia (Acacia farnesiana) which has a range of topical and medicinal uses including chewing to relieve a sore throat and rubbing the flowers on the forehead to relive headaches.
+- Sweet acacia (Acacia farnesiana) has a range of topical and medicinal uses including chewing to relieve a sore throat and rubbing the flowers on the forehead to relieve headaches.

-- Asana (Terminalia tomentosa) which is more commonly used in the treatment of chest pain and heart related aliments.
+- Asana (Terminalia tomentosa) is more commonly used in the treatment of chest pain and heart-related ailments.

-- Myrobalan (Terminalia chebula) which is relied upon for pain relief, soothing a sore throat, and reliving congestion to name a few.
+- Myrobalan (Terminalia chebula) is relied upon for pain relief, soothing a sore throat, and relieving congestion to name a few.

 Take me back up to the Table of Contents.